Learning robust marking policies for adaptive mesh refinement: Numerical results

 We first train our marking policy on domains with $\omega$ drawn uniformly from $[0.1\pi,0.9\pi]$, representing a range of domains with re-entrant corners and hence solutions with a range of singularities.
 The angle drawn is \textit{not} observed by the policy, as we are attempting to learn a marking policy that does not require knowledge of the global geometry.
 The training is applied on the accuracy problem \cref{eq:dof_thresh} with threshold $J_\infty=10^{4}$ and observation space \cref{eq:hpobs}.
 Once trained, we deploy the policy as described in~\Cref{alg:hpAM2R_2} using the same threshold from training.

 In \Cref{fig:hp-train}, we show the effect of the trained policy when deployed on meshes with five different $\omega$ values, spread evenly across the sampling domain including the extreme values ($\omega=0.1\pi$ and $0.9\pi$).
 The top row shows the initial state of each mesh.
-The middle row shows the final mesh when the cumulative dof threshold is reached; the shade of an element indicates its assigned order (i.e.,~$p$) on a linear scale of 1 (white) to 8 (black).
-The bottom row shows the actions of the trained policy during deployment; the blue circle series indicate the $\theta$ values at each step while the orange triangle series show the $\rho$ values.
+The \rev{second} row shows the final mesh when the cumulative dof threshold is reached; the shade of an element indicates its assigned order (i.e.,~$p$) on a linear scale of 1 (white) to 8 (black). \rev{The third row shows the three observed quantities---budget, empirical mean, and empirical standard deviation as stated in (\ref{eq:hpobs})---at each step of the deployment.} The bottom row shows the actions of the trained policy during deployment; the blue circle series indicate the $\theta$ values at each step, while the orange triangle series show the $\rho$ values.
 In each case, the policy decreases the $\rho$-parameter monotonically, thus increasing emphasis on $p$-refinement, as would be expected to drive down error with maximum efficiency.
-The smooth variation of the actions within a deployment and the moderated adjustments as $\omega$ varies suggests that the policy has been well-trained.
+The smooth variation of the actions within a deployment and the moderated adjustments as $\omega$ varies suggest that the policy has been well trained.

 To compare the results of our deployed policy against a traditional $hp$-AMR policy, we carry out a parameter sweep with fixed choices of $\theta$ and $\rho$, emulating how a practitioner might reasonably choose to set these parameters in a typical computational setting.
 We consider 100 distinct policies corresponding to $\theta,\rho\in\{0.0,\ldots,0.9\}$ and apply each policy to 21 meshes defined by $\omega\in \{(0.1 + 0.04k)\pi\}$ for $k\in\{0,\ldots, 20\}$.
-We then select the policy that has the lowest \textit{average} final cost (i.e., $\mathbb{E}_\omega[\log_2\eta_k]$) across all 21 meshes and consider that as the ``optimal'' traditional policy.
+We then select the policy that has the lowest \textit{average} final cost (i.e., $\mathbb{E}_\omega[\log_2\eta_\rev{k_\text{final}}]$) across all 21 meshes and consider that as the ``optimal'' traditional policy.
 By this method, $\theta=0.6$ and $\rho=0.3$ are determined to be optimal.
 As shown in~\Cref{fig:ex2c-letterbox}, the average final cost metric for the trained $hp$-(AM$)^2$R policy is slightly better than the best fixed parameter AMR policy.

 For a more nuanced comparison between the two policies, we record the error estimate $\eta_k$ at the final mesh of the AFEM MDPs for each mesh shown in~\Cref{fig:hp-train}.
 The results are stated in the ``training'' row of~\Cref{tab:hp-results}.
 To measure the improvement (or decline) in error estimate $\eta_k$ by switching from the AMR policy to the (AM$)^2$R policy, we define the \textit{improvement exponent} and \textit{improvement factor} metrics as follows: